 Some prop firms make traders put money up and then leverage their capital.
-For example, you might put up $10K up and they’ll give you $100k in buying power to trade.
+For example, you might put up $10K up, and they’ll give you $100k in buying power to trade.
 These type of prop firms are also known as broker/dealers.
-In order to trade for them you must pass a securities license, usually the series 7.
+To trade for them, you must pass a securities license, usually the series 7.

 Why would anyone do this?

 No license is required to become a day trader in this case.
-However, you must follow the Pattern Day Trader rule.
+However, you must follow the Pattern Day Trader Rule.
 The rule states that your account must be above $25k if you execute four or more day trades in five business days.

-Costs Involved In Becoming A Day Trader
+Costs of Being A Day Trader